JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-integrate-in-existing-app.md

    import sharedKit
    ```

-2. To check that it is properly connected, change the `ContentView` structure to use the `greet()` function
+2. To check that it is properly connected, update the code of the `ContentView` structure to use the `greet()` function
-   from the shared module of your cross-platform app:
+   from the `shared` module:

    ```swift
    struct ContentView: View {